emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 information about the classification of these species.
 It also allows researchers to edit the taxonomic information independently from the table that holds the measurements about the individuals.
-Unique values for each observational units facilitates the programmatic combination of information using "join" operations.
+Unique values for each observational unit facilitate the programmatic combination of information using "join" operations.
 With this example, if the focus of the study for which these data were collected are the size measurements of the individuals (weight and length), information about "where", "when", and "what" animals were